Borna-f/impact-bio/README.md

 ## Implementation
 ### Server
+  - Node.js.
-Node.js.
-Express as the middleware
+  - Express as the middleware
 ### Client
-Vue 2 and Vuetify
+ - Vue 2
+ - Vuetify (for styling)